ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/eyes.md

 And then just place them, as you go through the rom that you applied:
 ![Alt text](../images/face_placeSiblings.gif)

+!!! tip
+    Some animators want to be able to achieve a blink by adjusting upperlid and lowerlid separate.
+    In this case you can click the button **set extras from blink**, which will assign the values from the sibling transforms of the blink onto the lower and upper ones.

 ## Eyelid BlendShapes
-the *blendShapesAndSliders()* function is using the blendShapes mentioned below.
+The *blendShapesAndSliders()* function is using the blendShapes mentioned below.
 !!! tip
     If you are doing the blink with just blendShapes, it's advisable to also turn on the *TWEAKER_lids()* function, since animators might want some extra behavior.

+Those blendShapes also work well as correctives on top of Simple Lid Joints (*simpleLidSetup()*).
+Because if you just do blendShapes, a blink might be too linear.
+But getting the sperical motion from the joints and blendShape just as a corrective is giving you the top quality.

 **blink_l_ctrl** is triggering the following blendShapes: